Whatsapp Icon

 How is ALL diagnosed?

-Diagnosing ALL typically involves blood tests to look for abnormal levels of blood cells, bone marrow tests to identify leukemia cells, and sometimes imaging tests to check for spreading of the disease.
+Diagnosing ALL typically involves blood tests to look for abnormal levels of blood cells, bone marrow tests to identify leukemia cells, and sometimes imaging tests to check for the spreading of the disease.

 What are the treatment options for ALL?